kozurasergj/kozurasergj/README.md

 Hello everyone! 👋

-I am a Front-End developer looking for a permanent position in companies with a friendly team and interesting projects.
+I am a front-end developer looking for a permanent position in a company with a friendly team and interesting projects.
-I have experience working in a team, as well as managing a team at a high-intensity pace of work.
-I am a fast learner, responsible and ready to tackle complex problems.🚀🚀🚀
+I have experience of working in a team and managing a team at a high pace.
+I am a fast learner, responsible and willing to tackle complex roblems.🚀🚀🚀

 * ✉️  You can contact me at [kozura.sergj33@gmail.com](mailto:kozura.sergj33@gmail.com)